 What is PPC advertising?

 When a user clicks on your ad, you pay a small fee to the search engine, but it should be less than what the lead is worth.
-Especially if you optimise your ads to make them relevant with useful landing pages – for this, you’ll be charged less per click.
+Especially if you optimize your ads to make them relevant with useful landing pages – for this, you’ll be charged less per click.

 9 ways your college can use paid advertising to its advantage